denchp/hugo_site/content/posts/my-change-to-dvorak.md

 I'll continue to work on my speed because it's become habit at this point.
 I spend 15-45 minutes a day on keybr's practice drills, whether I'm watching Netflix at home, waiting for code to compile, or a query to run, I keep the window open so I can jump in and get a little more practice.

 Is Dvorak Better?
 : No.
 : Dvorak is definitely a different experience than QWERTY, but that's also probably because I'm learning differently.
+It is ostensibly 'more efficient', but most of the stories about the origins of QWERTY (e.g., it was designed to slow typists down) are complete fabrications.
+The origins of the layout are far more nuanced.
+And while Dvorak was designed with efficiency in mind, the benefits are (in my opinion) immeasurably small.

 What about switching back and forth between Dvorak and QWERTY?
 : As far as the learning process has gone, I'm glad I took the plunge on the computers I use everyday.
 I think if I had kept switching back and forth my learning would have been extremely stunted.
 : I do find it difficult to go to someone elses' computer to help them.
 It's a very jarring experience.
 It does feel a bit like the 'vegan trope' where any vegan will explain their veganism with barely any prompting.
-But I do find I have to explain why I'm suddenly mystified by their unfamiliar keyboard layout.
+But, I do find I have to explain why I'm suddenly mystified by their unfamiliar keyboard layout.

 Should I Switch?
 : Sure!
 Why not?
-:But, if you're expecting huge gains in typing speeds, don't.
+: But, if it's just because you're expecting huge gains in typing speeds - don't.
 As I said, I'm about 3-4 months into this change and am starting to push towards 60 WPM - which is about what I typed before the change.
 : If you want to re-invent your typing habits - definitely.